The 10 Best Inversion Tables of 2019

 Extra Long Stretch Handles

 Teeter is definitely the champ of making quality inversion tables, so it's no surprise that another one of their products has found its way on our list.
 The LX9 makes climbing up and down on the table super easy, thanks to its arched form.
-This inversion table is equipped with traction handles and super-long stretch mark handles, making using this table a breeze even for users with mobility issues.Read more
+This inverted table is equipped with traction handles and super-long stretch mark handles, making using this table a breeze even for users with mobility issues.Read more

 The ankle lock handle is very long too, so you don't need to bend down to strap yourself in.
 A storage caddy is included with this purchase, making storing this table away very convenient.
 The FlexTech bed has an 8-point suspension system that moves along with your body, increasing your range of motion and allowing your body to slide as much as it can.